Product • Wellhead SCADA

 Works With the RTUs and Controllers Already on Your Wells

-Most wells already have the hardware wellhead monitoring needs — a pump-off controller, an ESP drive, an RTU, or a PLC that knows the pressures and statuses.
+Most wells already have the hardware wellhead monitoring needs - a pump-off controller, an ESP drive, an RTU, or a PLC that knows the pressures and statuses.
 What is usually missing is the software layer that gets that data off the pad and into the hands of the people running the route.
-Merobix ships 20 protocol drivers across 7 protocol families, so connecting existing equipment rarely requires replacing it:
+Merobix ships drivers for the major industrial protocols (Modbus, DNP3, OPC UA, EtherNet/IP, Siemens S7, and MQTT), so connecting existing equipment rarely requires replacing it:

-Where a site does need control work — a controller with no spare comms port, logic changes discovered during commissioning, a panel that will not pass inspection — the same Merobix team handles Siemens and Allen-Bradley PLC programming and builds UL 508A control panels, including C1D2 construction for classified wellsite locations.
+Where a site does need control work - a controller with no spare comms port, logic changes discovered during commissioning, a panel that will not pass inspection - the same Merobix team handles Siemens and Allen-Bradley PLC programming and builds custom industrial control panels, with C1D2-rated hardware options available for classified wellsite locations.
 One vendor, one work order.

 Cloud-Hosted or On-Premise - Same Platform

 Merobix is one of the few wellhead SCADA systems sold both ways, so IT policy does not force a platform change later.
-The cloud service is managed by Merobix end to end; the on-premise edition installs on your servers or VMs with full data residency, including air-gapped networks.
+The cloud service is managed by Merobix end to end; the on-premise edition installs on your servers or VMs, with data residing on your own infrastructure, including air-gapped networks.

 ConsiderationCloud-Hosted MerobixOn-Premise Merobix